MohsinNajmuddin/Sales-CRM/README.md

 2. Install dependencies using command "npm install"
 3. Run command "npm run start"

 P.S: Unit tests are added on the front-end app for the component.
+To run unit test use command "npm run test"

 ## Note